-Management has concluded that substantial doubt exists about our ability to continue as a going concern for the one-year period following the issuance of our condensed consolidated financial statements for the period ended March 31, 2023.
-To finance our operations, we will need to raise additional capital, which cannot be assured.
+Based on our current cash flow projections and considering the terms of the Amended Loan Agreement and with no additional funding, we believe we have sufficient cash, cash equivalents and marketable securities to fund operations into 2025.
+However, to finance operations in 2025 and beyond, we will need to raise additional capital, which cannot be assured.
 Unless and until we reach profitability in the future, we will require additional capital to fund our operations, which could be raised through a combination of equity offerings, debt financings, other third-party funding, marketing and distribution arrangements and other collaborations and strategic alliances.
-If we are unable to obtain funding, we could be forced to delay, reduce or eliminate some or all of our research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect our business prospects, or we may be unable to continue operations.
+If we are unable to obtain funding, we could be forced to delay, reduce or eliminate some or all of its research and development programs, product portfolio expansion or commercialization efforts, which would adversely affect our business prospects, or we may be unable to continue operations.